 Machiavellianism: The use of manipulation of others to get what you want

 The interesting thing about these 3 personality traits is that they can determine the quality of your life very closely.
-In fact, it has been shown in a few studies that the lower the dark triad scores of your friends, the higher quality of your life.
+In fact, it has been shown in a few studies that the lower the dark triad scores of your friends, the higher the quality of your life.

-Another important note about the dark triad traits is that they are all very closely correlated.
+Another important note about the dark triad traits is that they are all closely correlated.
 That is, if you're high in narcissism, then you're probably high in the other two as well.

 The Dark Triad has been used in many applications, from dating research to the quality of job applicants.